f-o-a-m/foam.developer/source/swagger/websockets.md

 meaning that 10 tokens were transfered.
 The `eventMetaData` field contains meta information about this event, such as the transaction hash, block number, etc.

+If you would like to change the subscription, you may simply send a message with the same format as the original, using the same subscription-ID.
 When we are ready to stop receiving messages from this topic, we can submit a cancel message containing the `subscriptionID`

 ### Cancel Subscritpion